Justice, Inequality, and Health

 To the extent that these social variables are causal determinants of health, and to the extent that their distribution in society fails to conform to the corresponding principle of Rawlsian justice, the resultant health inequalities will be unjust and unjust because their causes are unjust.
 The flip-side of this point is that the implementation of Rawls' principles will tend—again, insofar as the relevant determinants are causal—to flatten the social gradient in health (Daniels 2008, 82), i.e., to reduce existing inequalities in health.
 Hence the title of the jointly authored paper (2000): ‘justice is good for our health.’

 As Daniels notices, observing Rawlsian justice may flatten the social gradient in health without eliminating it altogether.
 For example, the difference principle may permit certain inequalities of income, which are nevertheless possible to eliminate.
 If income is a causal determinant of health, these permissible income inequalities will (continue to) generate health inequalities if they are left in place.
+(This scenario is actually only coherent if the relative income hypothesis is the correct account of the causal mechanism.
+For the explanation, see Sreenivasan 2009b).
 Daniels holds that the persistence of avoidable health inequalities does not give us reason in justice, independently of the difference principle, to eliminate their underlying cause.
 In his view, justice permits some avoidable inequalities in health: ‘The residual inequalities that emerge with conformance to [Rawls'] principles are not a compromise with what justice ideally requires; they are acceptable as just’ (2008, 99).

 This position has been criticized by Anand and Peter (2000, 50–52).
 To begin with, they argue that there is a tension between two different uses Daniels makes of Rawls' second principle of justice.
 On the one hand, they argue, Daniels treats its two parts as simply regulating certain specific social determinants of health—the fair equality of opportunity principle regulates education (e.g.), while the difference principle regulates income.
 On the other hand, his account of health care treats the fair equality of opportunity principle as regulating health itself directly.
 But the latter employment of fair equality of opportunity, which Anand and Peter actually prefer (2000, 52), threatens to contradict Daniels' treatment of residual health inequalities.
 If fair equality of opportunity requires (some kind of) egalitarianism about health, then residual health inequalities that remain after the difference principle is fully implemented may still fall within its scope.
 In that case, Rawlsian justice may well command their reduction.

 - Adler, N. and Ostrove, J. (1999).
-“Socioeconomic Status and Health: What We Know and What We Don't,” in Socioeconomic Status and Health in Industrial Nations: Social, Psychological, and Biological Pathways, eds.
-N. Adler et alia.
-New York: New York Academy of Sciences.
+“Socioeconomic Status and Health: What We Know and What We Don't,” in Socioeconomic Status and Health in Industrial Nations: Social, Psychological, and Biological Pathways, N. Adler et al. (eds.), New York: New York Academy of Sciences.

 - Anand, S. and Peter, F. (2000).
 “Equal Opportunity,” in Is inequality bad for our health?, eds.
 J. Cohen and J. Rogers.
 Boston: Beacon Press.